 Julica writes on travel, lifestyle, people, architecture & current affairs, and is interested in subjects that go beyond the clichés of sunburnt Australia to uncover its contrasts and contradictions.
 She travels for research all over the fifth continent.

 She learnt that green ants can cure headaches, and wondered why convict descendants are tough on new immigrants & refugees.
-She related how a German chemist made millions from health & herbs; why Bondi Beach has solariums; and how a nation obsessed with sport is also one of the most obese in the world.
+She related how a German chemist made millions from health & herbs; how goats can help prevent fires spreading, and how a nation obsessed with sport is also one of the most obese in the world.

 Julica's career started in 1983 as trainee at the local Münster newspaper.
 After three years as staff writer at Westfälische Nachrichten she moved to Hamburg, working there for 15 years as magazine writer and freelance journalist.